gabriel-uzquiano/gabriel-uzquiano.github.io/problems 7.md

 7. Neither $$\textsf{KD4}$$  nor $$\textsf{KDU}$$ are extensions of each other.<br/>

-Please feel free to appeal to material drawn from the notes and/or to your answers to earlier problem sets.
+Please feel free to draw from material drawn from the notes and/or solutions to earlier problem sets.